weiwei2285762217/ChatGPT-Python-Applications/chatbot/readme.md

 ### Features

-- ✒️ automating blogs/news writing as soon as you get an mail
+- ✒️ automating blogs/news briefing as soon as you get an mail
 - ⭐ ask chatbot to do custom work on the bases of the mail
 - 📟 complete access to your mail and automate (title, body, time, sender, number of sender)
 - ⚙️ fully customized attributes depending on the requirements

 <br>